Assignment 7 - Shopping Cart

 Shopping cart properties and methods:

-Project files: It is a good idea to copy your music store files to a new folder
+is a good idea to copy your music store files to a new folder

-and provides you with a backup copy.
+for each assignment.
 For this assignment copy all the files from

 SearchBrowse.aspx - Items are added to the shopping cart from the